invtrdan/BacktrackingBlueprint/README.md

 # BacktrackingBlueprint
-A tem[laye for solving backtracking problems.
+A template for solving backtracking problems.